Wondering how customers engage with your brand over time?

 - First Touch Read Rate: This shows whether customers are taking action with the initial email.
 So, it is important to understand if they are showing an interest or not.

-- Read Rate: This one shows if the email program can retain subscriber interest past the first message.
+- Read Rate: This one shows if the email program can retain subscriber interest after the first message.
 It is understood from the average read rate over the first 30 days of the subscriber’s experience.

 - Complaint Rate: The average complaint rate shows whether a program has been able to reach subscriber expectations or not.